PaladinDigital/laravel-theme-bootstrap/README.md

 ## Theme Usage

+### Layouts

-The master layout provides most commonly used yields (listed below), and uses the container-fluid css class for content wrapping.
+ - master: The master layout uses container-fluid css class for full-width responsive themes.
+ - fixed: This layout uses the container css class which constrains page contents to a fixed width.

 ### Yields
  - head